WordPress Video: Integrating Content On Your Site

 WordPress Video Streaming

 A video stream is a live feed that delivers video content directly to end users.
 It’s used commonly in many fields, including news, technology, and entertainment.
 One thing to keep in mind is that not all WordPress themes can support video streaming.
-What’s more, a live stream can take up a lot of bandwidth, so you’ll need a reliable and high-speed hosting plan.
+What’s more, a live stream can take up a lot of bandwidth, so you’ll need a reliable and fast WordPress hosting provider.

 If you intend to live stream on a regular basis, it’s best to use a dedicated theme.
 For example, VideoTube is an excellent theme for both embedding and streaming videos, and integrates with both YouTube and Vimeo: